Topics in this article

-Over the last year or two, I’ve seen organizations’ needs and wants dramatically evolve as their businesses became increasingly digital and hyper-distributed.
+Over the last year or two, I’ve seen organizations’ needs and wants dramatically evolve as their businesses become increasingly digital and hyper-distributed.
 The pandemic and other economic and social factors have massively accelerated digital business.
-The world of work has certainly changed for all of us and working environments are increasingly hybrid.
+The world of work has changed for all of us, and working environments are increasingly hybrid.
 Our own Hybrid Workplace Report shows that more than 90% of organizations now recognize the value of employee experience (EX) as a strategic differentiator, but it’s particularly EX that places massive demands on the network to connect employees to their data and to their applications in the cloud, as well as the heightened security focus at the user or application level.

-Improving network performance is always on
+Improving network performance

-Weaving together the digital fiber, edge-to-cloud
+Weaving together the digital fiber – edge to cloud

-As the foundation of an edge-to-cloud strategy, the network powers multicloud and hybrid workplace strategies, enabling the security and high performance needs of the hyper-distributed digital enterprises of today.
+As the foundation of an edge-to-cloud strategy, the network powers multicloud and hybrid workplace strategies, enabling the security and high-performance needs of the hyper-distributed digital enterprises of today.
 The world is more reliant on connectivity, networking and cloud than ever before.
-As more ‘things’ become intelligent in our lives (devices, appliances, vehicles, tablets, phones, and more) and applications and platforms access services hosted in the cloud (public, private or hybrid), there’s an increasing need for an agile, elastic, intelligent and secure network ‘fabric’ to ensure everything stays connected.
+As more "things" become intelligent in our lives (devices, appliances, vehicles, tablets, phones and more) and applications and platforms access services hosted in the cloud (public, private or hybrid), there’s an increasing need for an agile, elastic, intelligent and secure network "fabric" to ensure everything stays connected.

 How a network can be a service